 Many Victorian recyclers are currently taking steps to respond to these changes, including upgrading their recycling infrastructure so that they are capable of meeting China’s new standards, and finding new markets.
 However, some of these changes will take time.

 In the meantime, the recycling industry and local councils are considering how to manage recyclable materials that would otherwise have been exported while longer term solutions are put in place.

-How is the Victorian Government responding?
+What else is the Victorian Government doing?

 The Government is also investing at record levels in programs to develop markets for recovered resources, facilitate private investment in resource recovery infrastructure, and educate households and businesses about how to better manage waste.

 The 2018-19 budget also provided $25.9 million for waste and resource recovery.
 You can read about this investment in the Fact Sheet Waste and Resource Recovery - Budget 2018-19.

 What else can I do?

 Victorians are great recyclers and we’ve worked hard to build our recycling system.